 In this case, only the onboarding experience can become the solution you are looking for.

 It is a structured process that provides recent hires with the information they need to function comfortably and efficiently in the organization.
 The term “employee onboarding” refers to the process where you introduce the new hires to the company, its policies, and organizational culture.
 While the basic steps of employee onboarding are similar across organizations, the length of time for each phase and the tasks involved can differ.
 The onboarding process includes all the activities that take place prior to a new employee starting work on the first day to provide an excellent employee experience.

 Steps of the Employee Onboarding Process

-Many companies take onboarding as orientation, which includes completion of paper works, meeting the employees, training, and all.
+Many companies take onboarding as orientation, which includes the completion of paperwork, meeting the employees, training, and all.
 This sometimes leads new employees to leave within 90 days.
-Since it plays a crucial role to retain new hires, you should implement a strategy for employee onboarding that starts from the first interaction.
+Since it plays a crucial role in retaining new hires, you should implement a strategy for employee onboarding that starts from the first interaction.
 A successful onboarding process consists of the following 3 steps: